 - Done in 20 minutes.
 Speaking of quick, these cookies are done in 20 minutes.

 - Delicious.
 Most important of all, they taste good!
 Unique, exquisite, sophisticated.
 Nobody would ever suspect they’re a breeze to make.
-Perfect for afternoon tea, your Christmas cookie tray, bridal and baby showers, Easter, and more.
+Perfect for afternoon tea (like these tea party cupcakes), your Christmas cookie tray, bridal and baby showers, Easter, and more.

 (Looking for a truly unique way to make cookies?
 Try these air fryer sugar cookies!)